Article of the Month - Jun 2011

 3).
 Fasting (Upavasa)

-Any atonement differs only in the quality and quantity of these three aspects.
-One may have to do more fasting or less fasting, do this thing or that thing in charity or do this Japa or that Japa and so on.
-However, fasting and charity cannot be done by everybody.
-A diabetic patient or a person with stomach ulcer cannot fast.
-A poor man cannot give to charity.
 But there is no such constraint on chanting.
 The ancient scriptures relax even the rules of Japa to facilitate anybody to do it.
 If one cannot sit on the floor, he or she can sit on the chair; and if even that is not possible one may lie down and do Japa.
 Therefore, everyone, for everything – either to get rid of sins, or to acquire merit, should resort to Japa.

 Japa Yoga (Mantra Yoga) (Theory, Practice and Applications)

-Doubt: But many times, even after performing the atonement prescribed in the scriptures and also doing meritorious deeds (punya karma), one does not get rewarded.
+Doubt : But many times, even after performing the atonement prescribed in the scriptures and also doing meritorious deeds (punya karma), one does not get rewarded.
 Sometimes we also hear that whatever is written in our fates cannot be got rid of.
 It has to be but spent through experience.
 How can we explain this?

 The Markandeya Purana

-Resolution: What we call as fate is after all the result of our own karma done in previous lives.
+Resolution : What we call as fate is after all the result of our own karma done in previous lives.
 Of course, we do not know how much or what exactly it is.
 Nevertheless, it has to be experienced.
 However, it is possible to rectify it through Prayashchitta.
 For example, Markandeya who was destined to die at the age of eight overcame it and lived long.

 Sati Savitri (Nepali)

+Savitri whose fate had widowhood in store for her, overcame it through her penance.
 However, many times common people will not be able to perform that much amount of penance necessary to overcome fate or destiny.
 The penance may be lacking in its quality or quantity or both.
 Shri Veda Vyasa says that for the complete result of a karma to manifest itself, the following three are necessary:

 a).
 Concentration of mind

 b).
-Correctness in the performance of karma, and
+Correctness in the performance of karma

 c).
-Dana.
+Dana

 Dan Dharm (The Importance of Charity)